RaulCDev/RaulCDev/README.md

-I'm a Full Stack Developer based in Madrid, Spain.
+Full Stack Developer based in Madrid, Spain.

-I work mainly with TypeScript, React, Next.js, NestJS and Node.js, building web products that connect frontend, backend and data in a practical way.

 I like working close to the real problem: understanding what a team needs, turning that into a usable tool, and improving it until it actually makes day-to-day work easier.